Edna May (Minerd) Wagner was born on Oct. 7, 1884 at Dunbar, Fayette County, PA, the daughter of Rev. David E. and Catherine (Williams) Minerd.

 Paul lived for another nearly two years.
 He succumbed to death on May 20, 2008, at the age of 78.
 They rest together in St. Clair Cemetery in Greensburg.

 Son Mark E. Wagner ( ? -2000) was born on April 13, 1959.
-Evidence suggests that he was the father of Devon Wagner.
-His home in 2000 was in Deerfield Beach, Broward County, FL.
+As a young man he worked in the pizza business.
+Mark entered into marriage with Theresa ( ? -living), a native of Alaska.
+Together, they were the parents of Devon Wagner.
+Their home in 2000 was in Deerfield Beach, Broward County, FL.
 Sadly, at the age of 41, he died in Broward County on Sept.
 25, 2000.
-The Sun-Sentinel printed an obituary.
+The Orlando Sun-Sentinel printed an obituary.

 Copyright © 2000-2001, 2009-2010, 2019 Mark A. Miner